dani8439/well-grounded-rubyist/sample_code/chapter_nine/notes.md

 *Hashes* in recent versions of Ruby are also ordered collections-and that's a big change from previous versions, where hashes are unordered (in the sense that they have no idea of what their first, last or *n*th element is).
 Hashes store objects in pairs, each pair consisting of a *key* and a *value*.
 You retrieve a value by means of the key.
 Hashes remember the order in which their keys were inserted; that's the order in which the hash replays itself for you if you iterate through the pairs in it or print a string representation of it to the screen.

-Any RUby object can serve as a hash key and/or value, but keys are unique per hash: you can have only one key/value pair for any given key.
+Any Ruby object can serve as a hash key and/or value, but keys are unique per hash: you can have only one key/value pair for any given key.
 Hashes (or similar data storage types) are sometimes called *dictionaries* or *associative arrays* in other languages.
 They offer a tremendously-sometimes surprisingly-powerful way of storing and retrieving data.

 Arrays and hashes are closely connected.
 An array is, in a sense, a hash, where the keys happen to be consecutive integers.
 Hashes are, in a sense, arrays, where the indexes are allowed to be anything, not just integers.
 If you do use consecutive integers as hash keys, arrays and hashes start behaving similarly when you do lookups: